 3. Choose the right Photos for your Profile

 Many psychological tests results show that profile’s photos determine which people are more predisposed to liking.

 Usually, a face with a smile is preferred over a static face.
 A dark color background is preferred over a light one. and something animated like Gifs is preferred over something static. to boost the chances people will check you out Take advantage of the new rules for profile pics.

 4. Few Choices

 There is the psychological theory that if you have more choices, the less likely you are to choose one.
 Usually, some companies prefer the “more is better” approach, but brands like Apple find out that less is more.
-That’s why there’s only so many MacBook’s to choose from.
+That’s why there are only a few MacBook’s to choose from.

 5. Take Advice from People They Don’t Even Know

 Making decisions for most people is a hard time.
 One of the most effective ways to advertise is word of mouth type of advertising.
 When you combine them, you make a perfect storm for online experts.
 Most people before buying something will do their research, and about 50% of them turn to blogs or social media channels of people they’ve never met to help them guide their decision.